 Entrants complete a short essay in addition to our course application, telling us about their passion for sharks and what they would hope to gain from participation in a field course.
-Winners will be given a full (grand prize) or partial (runner-up) scholarship to attend our hands-on elasmobranch summer research course.
+Winners will be given a full (grand prize) or partial (runner-up) scholarship to attend our hands-on elasmobranch research course.

 During their week living and working aboard RV Garvin, students will be instructed in shark and ray biology, ecology, and conservation, and will get practical experience with a variety of field research techniques, including the use of BRUVs (Baited Remote Underwater Video), drum lines, gillnets, and long lines.
-Students will also get experience and training in how to work on a research vessel and safely restrain shark species for data collection.
+Students will also receive training in how to work on a research vessel and safely restrain shark species for data collection.

 Partner with us!
-We are always looking for new schools, scientists, and non profit organizations to partner with.
-Please contact us here to set up a conversation.
+We are always looking for new schools, scientists, and non-profit organizations to partner with.
+Please contact us here to start a conversation.